 All mammals play, as part of their maturation process.
-As our brains grow, play factors prominently in language and consciousness development.
+As our brains grow, play features prominently in how we develop language and consciousness.
 Even if it seems they are deeply buried, your "play" circuits are still there, waiting to be accessed (Brown).

 What brings you joy?